nvidia-holoscan/holoscan-sdk/docs/set_up_gpudirect_rdma.md

 Rivermax SDK to optimize data transfers.

 :::{note}
-The Rivermax SDK can be installed onto the Developer Kit via SDK Manager by selecting it as an additional SDK during the HoloPack installation.
-Access to the Rivermax SDK Developer Program as well as a valid Rivermax software license is required to use the Rivermax SDK.

 The Linux default path where Rivermax expects to find the license file is `/opt/mellanox/rivermax/rivermax.lic`, or you can specify the full path and file name for the environment variable `RIVERMAX_LICENSE_PATH`.
 :::